-Children aged 10-13 from china who participate in a entrepreneurship course in the Language School initiated an educational and social project, for the school's community.
+Children aged 10-13 from china who participate in an entrepreneurship course at the School of Languages initiated an educational and social project for the school's community.

-The group of the young entrepreneurs planned a special mentoring seminar for the future first graders who are joining the school, in which the older and experienced students aid the younger to acclimate in their new school, share with them practical tips, and give out a special advice notebook that they designed and wrote themselves.
+The group of young entrepreneurs planned a special mentoring seminar for the future first-graders who are joining the school.
+In this seminar, the older and experienced students aid the younger to acclimate in their new school, share with them practical tips, and give out a unique advice notebook that they designed and wrote themselves.

-The children thought about problems that annoy them, and one of them was how hard it is to wake up with the ring of the alarm.
+The children thought about problems that annoy them, and one of them was how hard it is to wake up by the clock ringing.

-One of the ideas that arose was to develop an alarm clock that also sprays water on us, so that those who find it hard to wake up in the morning - will wake up easily.
+One of the ideas that arose was to develop an alarm clock that also sprays water on you so that those who find it hard to wake up in the morning will wake up quickly.

-The young initiators programmed an alarm clock which contains a function of spraying water using the Arduino program.
+The young initiators programmed an alarm clock that contains a function of spraying water using the Arduino hardware.